scraimer/eink-entrance-display-backend/development.md

 * ~Add script in taskfile to launch in docker~

-* On the eInk RPi, have a client that downloads the image and displays it periodically
+* ~On the eInk RPi, have a client that downloads the image and displays it periodically~

+* Create some modular layout mechnism.

+   * Idea #1: Create HTML files and use the firefox screenshot mechanism to store red and black versions (perhaps set red/black using CSS classes?)

+   * Idea #2: Split the image into sub-images.
+Have each sub-image copied to different x,y origins to make a single large image.
+(Might have to also support relative position, depending on size of other sub-images)

 * Move to async data collection, rendering and display: